awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 ## Deleting an Aurora global database<a name="aurora-global-database-deleting"></a>

  Before you can delete an Aurora global database, make sure that you first remove or delete the global database's clusters\.
 Because a global database typically holds business\-critical data, you can't delete the global database and the associated clusters in a single step\.
 For instructions about how to remove a cluster from a global database, which makes it a standalone Aurora cluster again, see [Removing a cluster from an Aurora global database](#aurora-global-database-detaching)\.
-For a procedure that demonstrates how to delete clusters after they are removed, see [Deleting a DB instance or an Aurora DB cluster](USER_DeleteInstance.md)\.
+For a procedure that demonstrates how to delete clusters after they are removed, see [Deleting an Aurora DB cluster or a DB instance](USER_DeleteInstance.md)\.

 ### Console<a name="aurora-global-database-delete.console"></a>